anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 <a href = "http://weatherbox.azurewebsites.net/">Azure Website</a>

 ### Team

 * Advisor: <a href = "https://www.linkedin.com/in/michael-zink-a7b830/">Professor Michael Zink</a>
 * Software Lead: <a href = "https://www.linkedin.com/in/anthonymendez-/">Anthony Mendez</a>
 * Hardware Lead: <a href = "https://www.linkedin.com/in/tina-maurer-a22843176/">Tina Maurer</a>
 * Communications: <a href = "https://www.linkedin.com/in/stephan-kim-70ba6913a/">Stephan Kim</a>
 * Website and Interpolation: <a href = "https://www.linkedin.com/in/christian-norton-b65250131/">Christian Nortan</a>

+### Special Thanks

+TBD

 ### Abstract

 As part of pre-flight preparations, drone operators must check the local weather conditions to ensure a safe and successful flight.
 While commercial weather stations can effectively collect data for a specified area at the macroscale, weather conditions in that area at the microscale can vary greatly.
 Since flight conditions can be greatly affected by these constraints, drone operators need a more accurate localized weather map reading for the area of flight.
-Weather Box will create this localized map in a network of battery powered sensor modules to provide drone users with the required information via a website and application.
+Weather Box will create this localized map in a network of battery-powered sensor modules to provide drone users with the required information via a website and application.
 Our product will allow operators to quickly decide whether the conditions are suitable for safe drone flight.

 ### Development

-Development of the project was broken up into four main sections quarters.
+The development of the project was broken up into four main sections quarters.
 Preliminary Design Review, Midway Design Review, Cumulative Design Review, and Final Design Review.

 The majority of this section is written from my perspective and meant to be reflective of my own work.
 So any deep technical insight, especially on the hardware side should not be expected.